michaelssavage/System_Testing/README.md

 # System_Testing

-Using IDLE in Python for system testing of different programs.
+- Using IDLE in Python for system testing.
+- Checking test cases of addition, subtraction, prime numbers, and multiplication.